-Nintendo Co., Ltd., together with its subsidiaries, develops, manufactures, and sells entertainment products in Japan, the Americas, Europe, and internationally.
-It provides playing cards, Karuta, and other products; handheld and home console hardware machines and related software; and home leisure equipment.
-The company was formerly known as Nintendo Playing Card Co., Ltd. and changed its name to Nintendo Co., Ltd. in 1963.
-Nintendo Co., Ltd. was founded in 1889 and is headquartered in Kyoto, Japan.
+Nintendo Co.
+Ltd., together with its subsidiaries, develops, manufactures, and sells entertainment products in Japan, the United States, Europe, Australia, Asia, and internationally.
+It provides video game platforms, playing cards, Karuta, and other products; and handheld and home console hardware and related software.
+The company was formerly known as Nintendo Playing Card Co., Ltd. and changed its name to Nintendo Co.
+Ltd. in 1963.
+Nintendo Co.
+Ltd. was founded in 1889 and is based in Kyoto, Japan.

 Founded in 1889

 Nintendo Co.
-Ltd. Announces Earnings and Operating Results for the First Quarter Ended June 30, 2015; Provides Earnings and Operating Guidance for the Year Ending March 31, 2016
+Announces Earnings Results for the First Half Ended September 2016; Revised Earnings Guidance for the Full Year of Fiscal 2017